Time zone: History

 The apparent position of the Sun in the sky, and thus solar time, varies by location due to the spherical shape of the Earth.
 This variation corresponds to four minutes of time for every degree of longitude, so for example when it is solar noon in London, it is about 10 minutes before solar noon in Bristol, which is about 2.5 degrees to the west.
+Local solar time has been associated with civil timekeeping since the development of sundials; c.
+1500 BC, an ancient Egyptian sundial was used to measure laborers' work hours.
+In the 2nd century BC, Hipparchus developed a method to measure longitudinal distances by comparing local solar times when a lunar eclipse was simultaneously observed at two locations.
+The work of Hipparchus is lost, but is known from citations in Strabo's Geographica, c.
+7 AD.

 The Royal Observatory, Greenwich, founded in 1675, established Greenwich Mean Time (GMT), the mean solar time at that location, as an aid to mariners to determine longitude at sea, providing a standard reference time while each location in England kept a different time.